danog/MadelineProtoDocs/docs/API_docs/constructors/updateChatParticipantDelete.md

 A member has left the group.
+**N.B.**: This Update isn't relative to the service message generated from the left event.

 ### Attributes: